Schlaefer/Saito/docs/install.md

 	Configure::write('debug', 1);

-# Installation from git repository #
+# Installation #

+# 1. Get the code #

+Use either (I) git or (II) download an archive

-## 1. checkout repository ##
+## I. git ##

-Make sure you have a [github](http://github.com/) account, because you have to checkout an submodule from github.
+Make sure you have a [github](http://github.com/) account, because you have to checkout a submodule from github.

+## II.
+Archive ##

+With a little bit of luck something is available from <https://github.com/Schlaefer/Saito/downloads> and you don't need git.
+Download and extract.

 ## 2. create database ##